flipstone/henforcer/README.md

 ## Execution

-`henforcer` is a GHC plugin, thus it is executed during compliation.
-To enable the plugin during compliation with `cabal` or `stack`, add `henforcer` as a dependency in your cabal file or package.yaml as applicable and add `-fplugin Henforcer` to `ghc-flags`.
+`henforcer` is a GHC plugin, thus it is executed during compilation.
+To enable the plugin during compilation with `cabal` or `stack`, add `henforcer` as a dependency in your cabal file or package.yaml as applicable and add `-fplugin Henforcer` to `ghc-flags`.
 Specifying plugin options is done with `ghc-flags` as well.
 Currently only supported is the path to the configuration, which if it is at `foo/bar/henforcer.toml` this would be as